If you spit out the first words that come to mind when you hear Mendoza, they’re probably words like Malbec, wine, and mas vino por favor.

 But for a quick glance, here are the best places to stay in Mendoza starting from hostels in town and ending in my favorite Uco Valley guesthouse.

-• Bed & Breakfast Plaza Italia: We stayed in this B&B on our first visit to Mendoza and it was great!
+- Bed & Breakfast Plaza Italia: We stayed in this B&B on our first visit to Mendoza and it was great!
 The owners were incredibly friendly and gave us fantastic restaurant recommendations.
-It’s centrally located and ideal for couples.
+It’s centrally located and ideal for couples if you want to stay in the city.
 Check availability & rates here.

-• Posada Borravino: We stayed at this boutique hotel in Chacras de Coria and had a lovely stay.
-This small town is adorable and quieter than the city center, at just a 20 minute drive (taxi or rent a car).
+- Posada Borravino: We stayed at this boutique hotel in Chacras de Coria and had a lovely stay back in 2018.
+This small town is adorable and quieter than the city center, at just a 15 minute drive (taxi or rent a car).
 They have bikes you can use to visit the wineries and a lovely pool and patio to rest afterwards.
 Check availability & rates here.

-• Tupungato Divino: We spent two nights in Tupungato Divino (seen in the two previous photos) and it was, well it to repeat the name, it was divine.
+- Tupungato Divino: We spent two nights in Tupungato Divino in 2018 and it remains a favorite.
 It’s made up of small cabins and the view from your bed consists of vines, the Andes and one hell of a sunset.
 It’s luxury in the Uco Valley on a budget.
 Check availability & rates here.

 When to Visit Mendoza